Ship live translations

 GET /admin/stt-timing

-Retrieve current STT timing configuration.
+Retrieve current STT timing settings.

 curl -X GET http://localhost:3001/admin/stt-timing \

-# Response:
+Response:

 {